Have you brought home a new puppy and are wondering about how to make sure they don't guard their food bowl?

 Don't 'Treat and Snatch'

 Dogs are smart and dogs are fast.
-If you're practicing taking something away from your puppy, it's important to not accidentally teach them that you giving them a treat means you are about to take what they had away from them.
+If you're practicing taking something away from your puppy, it's important not to accidentally teach them that you giving them a treat means you are about to take what they had away from them.
 This can happen if you toss a treat to lure them away from a toy or chew, and then quickly grab the thing away.

-They'll catch onto this trick pretty quick, and usually will take their item and move away from you or be less likely to leave the thing behind to go get the treat the next time.
+They'll catch onto this trick pretty quick and usually will take their item and move away from you or be less likely to leave the thing behind to go get the treat the next time.
 Don't try to trick your puppy or snatch the item away.
 This breaks down trust.
 Instead, move more slowly and use more treats!

 Should You Hand Feed Your Puppy to Prevent Resource Guarding?